lbryio/hub/README.md

 #### Options for `scribe`
   - `--db_max_open_files` This setting translates into the max_open_files option given to rocksdb.
 A higher number will use more memory.
 Defaults to 64.
+  - `--address_history_cache_size` The count of items in the address history cache used for processing blocks and mempool updates.
+A higher number will use more memory, shouldn't ever need to be higher than 10000.
+Defaults to 1000.

 #### Options for `scribe-elastic-sync`
   - `--reindex` If this flag is set drop and rebuild the elasticsearch index.